 One of my favorite Cakes or Tortes when sitting at a street cafe in Germany.
 It’s a little challenging for a beginner, but it’s worthwhile and tastes great!
 Best to start planning and preparing the cake 2 to 3 days before.
 The Cake bottom needs to be baked the day ahead and Cream topping should rest in the refrigerator approximately 12 hours to get firmRead More

 A juicy, crispy goose as I had growing up in Germany – who can resist that?
 Here is a wonderful recipe with a classic fruity-spicy filling.
-The following recipe has been proven, and thus you can prepare it as a feast for your loved ones Goose has a reputation for being too fatty for some, […]Read More
+The Christmas goose is a wonderful festive meal.
+In Germany, young and old look forward to eating the deliciously seasoned goose legs and goose breast or nibbling on a […]Read More

 “Obatzda”, also called “Angemachter Camembert” in my Franconian circles, is a typical Bavarian spread made from Brie.
 It is served with a fresh Pretzel or Bauernbrot This spread includes Beer and Caraway seeds which is added in many Southern German dishes.
 Thinking about Bavarian Pork roast and Sauerkraut.
 I have an American friend who despised […]Read More